mdsatu/switch/README.md

 ## Requirements

-- PHP 5.4 and above
+- PHP 5.4 or above
-- jQuery
+- Laravel 5.5 or above

 ## Steps: